 14.1 Principle.
-The main objective of a pharmaceutical plant is to produce finished products for patients' use from a combination of materials.
+The main objective of a pharmaceutical plant is to produce finished products for patients' use from a combination of materials (starting and packaging).

 14.2 Materials include starting materials, packaging materials, gases, solvents, process aids, reagents and labelling materials.